-Local planning authorities have a statutory duty to consider the potential impacts of a development on protected and priority species, habitats and statutory designated sites, such as Sites of Special Scientific Importance (SSSIs), that are protected by law.
+Local planning authorities have a statutory duty, according to UK and EU legislation and policy, to consider the potential impacts of a development on protected and priority species, habitats and statutory designated sites, such as Sites of Special Scientific Importance (SSSIs), that are protected by law.

 The Wildlife Assessment Check considers whether there are any protected and priority wildlife species and statutory designated sites that may be impacted by a development project.
 It will enable users to undertake a simple check at the pre-planning application stage, before a planning application is submitted.
 This will help clarify for applicants and planners whether a proposed site needs professional ecological advice and further assessment.

 The key aims of the Wildlife Assessment Check are to:

 - Ensure protected and priority species and statutory designated sites for nature conservation are considered early in the planning process

 - Ensure professional ecological input is sought at an early stage of a development project

 - Ensure necessary ecological assessments are carried out and submitted as part of a planning application

 The key benefits are for:

 Check out our How to Guide which explains the tool in more detail.